llvm/llvm-project/llvm/docs/LangRef.rst

 operation may modify the memory at that address.
 A volatile operation may not modify any other memory accessible by the module being compiled.
 A volatile operation may not call any code in the current module.

+In general (without target specific context), the address space of a volatile operation may not be changed.
+Different address spaces may have different trapping behavior when dereferencing an invalid pointer.

 The compiler may assume execution will continue after a volatile operation, so operations which modify memory or may have undefined behavior can be